YichaoOU/HemTools/docs/content/Gallery/pyGREAT.rst

 .. code:: bash

-	pyGREAT.py [your narrowpeak or bed file] --email
+	pyGREAT.py -f [your narrowpeak or bed file] --email

 .. note:: Click on the URL in the email.
 You may need to wait for 1 minute to see the result.